izzeddin62/alu-shell/permissions/README.md

 ### 13-change_group
 The script changes hello file group to `school`.
 ### 14-change_owner_and_group
 The script changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+### 15-symbolic_link_permissions
+The script that changes the owner and the group owner of _hello to vincent and staff respectively.